 Censorship, Warnings, and The Corporate Nature of Instagram

 As my interest in my own photography work evolved into wanting to tell more stories, so did my interest in doing the same on the Vintage Annals Archive page.
 This eventually lead to wanting to find ways to expand from the limits of Instagram.
 Some of that was done for reasons I wish didn't exist.
 We have gotten around twenty or thirty content warnings and all of them have been for pretty ridiculous reasons.
 An example of this is posting a historical image of a woman from the 70's wearing a t-shirt at a rally that had the words "Proud Dyke" written on it and getting a warning that I was posting hate speech.
 I am not a fan of censorship in general and especially when there aren't clear rules or any way to really fight these decisions.
-I also like really like to be told I use hate speech.
+I also like really don't like to be told I use hate speech.
 Lastly whenever you get one of these warnings it tells you that you might be at risk of losing your account.
 I also never know if trolls are reporting these and that's why I get warnings since as some images I use are taken from other accounts and posted there.
 Logically it wouldn't make sense in an automated system for the same image to be allowed on one site and not another.
-Don't even get me started on the fact that the Instagram Algorithm seems to benefit corporate interests, as well as designed to try to limit your audience so you have to buy advertising.
+Don't even get me started on the fact that the Instagram Algorithm seems to benefit corporate interests, as well as designed to try to limit your audience so you have to buy advertising and even that doesn't do much.

 We really have a ton of folks to thank at this point and I am sure we'll have to re-edit this to thank a ton more, but here goes...
 There is no way I am going to remember everyone so if I forget you, here's a preemptive thank you!
 Big, Big Thanks to Alex Spencer (aka Doctor Thunder) for partnering with me, putting up with me, and killing it every time.
 A thank you to Kevin Allison for such generosity and for inspiring us with Risk Podcast.
 A huge thank you to Paul Williams for inspiration and showing such support for this page.
 My second huge thank you goes to David Arquette for inspiration and support.
 A third huge thank you goes to Paul Reubens for inspiration.
 Big Thanks to Meryl Meisler who has been a big friend to me and the page and is responsible for connecting me to Karen Gottfried and helping me achieve a seven year quest to run an Instagram account for the incredible work of Photographer Arlene Gottfried to who the Arlene Gottfried Legacy Page is named for.
 A big thanks to Karen for connecting me to so many folks that knew her sister and helping me with the project in many ways.
 Many more to add!
 Thanks for support from Jim Tozzi, Matt Citrenbaum, Pam Severns, Gene Barretta, Cassidy Lewis, Box and Sarah Brown , Swan Flambé and Robyn Mansions, and more to be added.